An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation

 \section{Discussion and Conclusions}

-In this paper, for TGV regularized image restoration, we proposed an efficient primal-dual semismooth Newton based ALM algorithms.
-The corresponding asymptotic local convergence rate along and the global convergence are discussed by metric subregularity of the dual functions.
+In this paper, for TGV regularized image restoration, we proposed efficient primal-dual semismooth Newton based ALM algorithms.
+The corresponding asymptotic local convergence rate along and the global convergence are discussed by the metric subregularity of the dual functions.
 Numerical tests show the efficiency of the proposed algorithm.
-We would like to emphasis that efficient preconditioners for the linear systems solving Newton updated is very important and desperately needed.
+We would like to emphasize that efficient preconditioners for solving the linear systems involving the Newton updates are very important and desperately needed.
 Designing efficient preconditioners for the Krylov space based BiCGSTAB especially for large step size $\sigma_k$ is very challenging and useful.

-{ \textbf{Acknowledgements} The author acknowledges the support of NSF of China under grant No. \,11701563.
+{ \textbf{Acknowledgements} The author was supported by Beijing Natural Science Foundation No. Z210001.
+The author also acknowledges the support of NSF of China under Grant No. \,11701563 and the support from the program of China Scholarship Council (CSC) under No. 201906365017.
 The author is very grateful to Prof. Defeng Sun of Hong Kong Polytechnic University for introducing the framework on semismooth Newton based ALM developed by him and his collaborators to the author.
 The author is also very grateful to Prof. Michael Hinterm{\"u}ller for the discussion on the primal-dual semismooth Newton method during the author's visit to Weierstrass Institute for Applied Analysis and Stochastics (WIAS) supported by Alexander von Humboldt Foundation during 2017.
-The author is also very grateful to Prof. Kristian Bredies of University of Graz on the private discussion on TGV. }
+The author is also very grateful to Prof. Kristian Bredies of the University of Graz for the private communications on TGV. }